mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *QueriesItem) UnSetSharedUsersAndGroups()
 ```

-UnsetSharedUsersAndGroups ensures that no value is present for SharedUsersAndGroups, not even an explicit nil.
+UnSetSharedUsersAndGroups ensures that no value is present for SharedUsersAndGroups, not even an explicit nil.

 <a name="QueriesItem.UnSetTags"></a>
 ### func \(\*QueriesItem\) [UnSetTags](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_queries_items.go#L384>)